authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 * can be deployed incrementally; and
 * allows delegation of indicator hosting to third parties.

 This document covers the BIMI mechanism for Domain Owners to publish their desired indicators and how Mail Transfer Agents (MTAs) and MUAs should handle this communication.
-This document does not cover how domains or indicators are verified, how MUAs should display the indicators, or how other protocols (i.e. IMAP) should be extended to work with BIMI.
+This document does not cover how domains or indicators are verified, how MUAs should display the indicators, or how other protocols (i.e. IMAP, JMAP) should be extended to work with BIMI.
 Other documents will cover these topics.

 Overview        {#why-bimi}
 ============

 The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), and Domain-based Message Authentication, Reporting, and Conformance ([DMARC]) provide mechanisms for domain-level authentication for email messages.
 They enable cooperating email senders and receivers to distinguish messages that are authorized to use the domain name from those that are not.
-Given that not all senders employ these authentication mechanisms, many Mail User Agents (MUAs) make attempts to indicate to their end users when particular messages are or are not authenticated.

-It is currently possible for MUAs to indicate when the sender of a message is not likely valid through the use of generic visual indicators such as questions marks or fishhooks if authentication is not present or fails.
-But there is no consistent positive assertion associated with the authenticated sender of the message.

-To accomplish this, MUAs need to effectively and meaningfully convey that messages being displayed are both authenticated and originate from a known organization.
-Brand-specific indicators are a more effective method of communicating sender identity to end users.
-Thus there is a need for MUAs to have access to brand-specific indicators for a large number of brands.
+MUAs are increasingly incorporating graphical logos to indicate the identity of the sender of a message.
+While a discussion of the merits of doing this are beyond the scope of this document, at present there are no open standards for publishing and discovery of logos or of tying these usages only to properly authenticated messages.

-Because of this need for brand specific indicators, some mail-receiving organizations have developed closed systems for displaying brand indicators for some select domains.
+Because of this need for brand specific indicators, some mail-receiving organizations have developed closed systems for obtaining and displaying brand indicators for some select domains.
 While this enabled these mail-receiving organizations to display brand indicators for a limited subset of messages, this closed approach has significant downsides:

 1. It puts a significant burden on each mail-receiving organization, because they must identify and manage a large database of brand indicators.
 2. Scalability is challenging for closed systems that attempt to capture and maintain complete sets of data across the whole of the Internet.